July and August Hours:

 January, 2021 - LGHA is awarded grants and sponsors a grant project:

 The Lake Champlain Basin Program (LCBP) awarded the LGHA $7,500 for a 2022 Champlain Valley National Heritage Partnership (CVNHP) Conservation Community Grant to the LGHA for its "Called by the Water" Room.
-The Alfred Z. Solomon Foundation has awarded the LGHA $15,000 toward the enhancement of a children’s interactive exhibition installation.
+The Alfred Z. Solomon Foundation awarded the LGHA $15,000 toward the enhancement of a children’s interactive exhibition installation.
 And

 May, 2020 - A New Book, and a Book Launch Event: